1c7/CrashCourse-iOS-App/README.md

 Guideline 4.2.2 - Design - Minimum Functionality

 We noticed that your app only includes links, images, or content aggregated from the Internet with limited  or no native iOS functionality.
-Although this content may be curated from the web specifically for your users, since it does not sufficiently differ from a mobile web browsing experience, it is not appropriate for the App Store.
+Although this content may be curated from the web specifically for your users,since it does not sufficiently differ from a mobile web  browsing experience, it is not appropriate for the App Store.

 Next Steps

 We encourage you to review your app concept and work towards creating an app that offers customers an engaging and lasting experience that also meets the App Store’s high expectations for quality and functionality.

 Apple Developer includes a variety of design and development resources.
 Download iOS templates from Apple UI Design Resources, learn more about crafting intuitive, well-designed apps with the Design Video collection, and review the iOS Human Interface Guidelines for best practices to follow when designing apps for the App Store.
 ```
-简单说就是苹果爸爸是对的。
+简单说就是苹果是对的

 > Although this content may be curated from the web specifically for your users

-虽然是你网上自己精选的内容
+虽然是精选的内容

 > since it does not sufficiently differ from a mobile web browsing experience, it is not appropriate for the App Store.

-但是和用浏览器没啥区别啊。所以不适合 App Store
+但和网站没有区别。不适合 App Store

 下一步建议是